 Why You Should Visit Spain in Winter

-There are countless reasons why you should visit Spain in the winter, not only including that the weather is (generally) warmer than elsewhere in Europe and the tourist crowds are at a low.
+There are countless reasons why you should plan a trip to Spain in winter, not only including that the weather is (generally) warmer than elsewhere in Europe and the tourist crowds are at a low.
 However, these are still particularly good reasons to visit.

 A good portion of the over-tourism problem comes when the vast majority of visitors flock to destinations in the warmer months, meaning that places have to accommodate millions of extra people for only a couple of months out of the year.